littletof/prettyBenching/README.md

 # prettyBenching

-A simple Deno library, that gives you pretty benchmarking progress and results
+A simple Deno library, that gives you pretty benchmarking progress and results in the commandline

 **⚠ The lib is in a very early stage and needs not yet published features of Deno ⚠**